DaeLeonFlucas/post-install-config/README.md

 <h2>Configure Users</h2>
 <p>
-Users are creators and owners of tickets and by using osTicket they can track the status of their tickets.
-To configure Users who will submit tickets into the osTicket system, navigate to the Agent panel then click on Users -> Add New.
-Here we will create two new Users.
+In osTicket, Users are responsible for creating and owning tickets, allowing them to monitor their ticket status.
+To configure Users who will submit tickets into the osTicket system, navigate to the Agent panel and select Users -> Add New.
+We will add two new Users in this step.
 </p>
 <p>
 <img src="https://imgur.com/d75tPfh.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-Our two new users will be 'karen karen' with the email 'karen<span>@</span>osticket.com' and 'ken ken' with the email 'ken<span>@</span>osticket.com'.
-Once you have entered the proper information for each user, click on 'Add User'.
+We will create two new users: ‘karen karen’ with the email ‘karen@osticket.com’, and ‘ken ken’ with the email ‘ken@osticket.com’.
+Once you have filled in the necessary details for each user, click Add User.
 </p>
 <p>
 <img src="https://imgur.com/OV9Lf0p.png" height="70%" width="70%" alt="osTicket"/>